 I’ve often mentioned how our council seat continues to be co-opted by Downtown special interests instead of grassroots neighborhood advocates, and I don’t think the case could be any clearer given the choice before you tonight.

 I know what the issues are my that neighbors are concerned about because I’m talking with them every day in their front yards and at their front doors.
-I’m out in the community.
+I’m in the community.

 The reason I’m running for this seat is because my neighbors have asked me to represent them.